pedrojunqueira/sql/t-sql/Window_Function.md

 sum(A.NumberAttendance) over(PARTITION BY E.EmployeeNumber) as SumAttendance,
 ```

-the order by will define how the behavior of the aggregation will be within the
+the `order by` will define how the behavior of the aggregation will be within the
 window

-if added order by AttendanceMonth then it will be a running total
+if we add `order by` AttendanceMonth then it will be a running total
-each row in the order of Attendance month from top to bottom within the window of the
+in the order of Attendance month from top to bottom within the window of the
 partition.

-this because if there is no row or range argument the default will be
+this because if there is no `row` or `range` argument after the `order by` the default
+behavior will be

 `range between unbounded preceding and current row`